evlaV/steamos-atomupd/README.md

 Grep for TODO in the code.

+**Both**

+I think the manifest.json was a mistake: the os-release file fits the bill already.
+So I'd prefer to just drop the manifest file, and use an `os-release` file instead.

+I think the `want-unstable` config client-side is also a mistake: it should better be server-side.
+We could have two servers running: one that serves stable images, and one that server both stabe+unstable.
+On the client-side, it's then just a matter of changing the URL of the server, and then there's no need for a configuration knob.

 **Server**

 The server doesn't watch the images directory, so when a new image is added, the